 Radiation Treatment

-The Carson Tahoe Cancer Center, an Affiliate of Huntsman Cancer Institute, University of Utah, is equipped with two state of the art linear accelerators that can target radiation doses within millimeters of the malignant cancer cells.
-The equipment is manned by Carson Tahoe Radiation Oncologists.
-This group has over 40 years of experience treating cancer.
+The Carson Tahoe Cancer Center, an affiliate of Huntsman Cancer Institute at the University of Utah, is equipped with two state-of-the-art linear accelerators capable of targeting tumors within millimeters.
+Care is provided by Carson Tahoe Radiation Oncologists, bringing over 40 years of combined experience in cancer treatment.